 Finn is a Kelpie muttly mutt.
 We adopted him at 4 months old from Best Friends Animal Society.
 He had a rough start in Colorado, dropped off as a stray at only 6 weeks old.
 His first adopter brought him back because "the dog bit him when he tried to put on his collar" (hardest eyeroll ever).
 He took a road trip to L.A., another to the Sanctuary in Kanab, UT, and another to us in Salt Lake City!
 Finn loves to be a wild wolfie in the woods, chase his big sister everywhere, and get all the cuddles from the humans.

-Mia prefers to stay behind-the-scenes, but she is an invaluable powerhouse.
-She helps with the board and train dogs, walks and daily care.
+Libby's wife, Mia, prefers to stay behind-the-scenes, but she is an essential part of Superhero Dog Academy.
+She helps with walks and daily care for our board and train dogs.

 Mia also provides valuable feedback on training plans and sessions.